hikmatsp/Ensign-ColorScheme/README.md

 # Ensign

-**Color Scheme** for Sublime Text and TextMate
+**Color Scheme** for Sublime Text and TextMate.
 A slight modification of SpaceCadet by Alex Ross.

 Current Version : **3.2**